dortizbarrientos/seetheshape/README.md

 ## 📖 About This Repository

-This repository contains annotated code in **Python** and **R** that accompanies each chapter of *Seeing the Shape*.
+This repository contains annotated code in **Python** that accompanies each chapter of *Seeing the Shape*.
 The code is designed to be pedagogical: each script explains not just *how* to perform calculations, but *why* they work geometrically and biologically.

 The guiding philosophy mirrors that of the book: